julianlam/feps/fep/ef61/fep-ef61.md

 ## Compatibility

-DID URLs are not compatible with existing [ActivityPub][ActivityPub] implementations.
+DID URLs might not be compatible with existing [ActivityPub][ActivityPub] implementations.

-Publishers MAY use HTTP(S) URL of a resolver query instead of an actual DID URL.
-Implementations that support DID URLs MUST remove the part of the URL preceding `did:ap` and resolve the remaining DID.
+Publishers MAY use HTTP(S) URL of a gateway with appended DID URL instead of an actual DID URL.
+Implementations that support DID URLs MUST remove the part of the URL preceding `did:ap` and use the remaining DID URL.

+Publishers MUST NOT add `aliases` query parameter to object IDs if gateway URLs are used.

 ## Discussion